COVID-19 FAQ’s – March 24, 2021

 Q. Can I visit family or friends at Blue Skies?

 A. Under normal circumstances, visitors are always welcome at Blue Skies; however, depending on the severity of COVID-19 in the surrounding area, the campus is sometimes closed to visitors to protect our residents.
 Caregivers are exempt from this rule.
 To find out the most current status, you should call the 24/7 concierge desk located at each campus:

 East Campus: 210-673-2761 West Campus: 210-677-8666

-Access to our licensed facilities is tightly controlled by the Texas Department of Health and Human Services (THHS).
+Access to our licensed facilities is remains tightly controlled by the Texas Department of Health and Human Services (THHS).
 We have five licensed facilities at Blue Skies of Texas: Arnold House and Liberty House (assisted living), The Mission and The Vista (skilled nursing), and Freedom House (memory care).
-Access to all licensed facilities has been restricted during the pandemic.
-Visitation, with strict COVID-19 precautions, has been approved for these facilities and our staff works with families to ensure access while keeping their loved ones safe.
+New visitation guidelines from our city and state allows scheduled visitations on several levels to our licensed facilities.
+Please contact the facility you would like to schedule a visit with directly for more information.

 Q. Can residents leave Blue Skies to go shopping, go to medical appointments, or visit family?